Can you make me a ....?

 EN71 compliance testing is expensive, so we are focusing on larger parts that will be suitable for making toys for all but the youngest children.
 If there's no test, it doesn't mean the part is not suitable for toy makers, it just means we haven't done the first stage of testing for you and that's generally because they are smaller parts that are not suitable for children under 36 months in age.

 If you are buying EN71 certified shapes for toy making we'll be glad to email a copy of the certificate to you.
 If you are buying larger packs a download link is sent automatically when we ship your parcel.

 Why aren't your unpainted shapes CE marked?

-Little Brown Dog Workshop sells unpainted wooden peg dolls and shapes as craft parts and not as toys.
-For the shapes to become toys they need to be decorated and finished, and it is this completed toy and its packaging that needs to demonstrate compliance and be CE marked.
+Little Brown Dog Workshop sells unpainted wooden peg dolls and shapes, so these blanks are craft parts rather than toys and they are covered by the general product safety regulations instead.
+For the shapes to become toys they need to be decorated and finished, and it is this completed toy and its packaging that needs to demonstrate compliance and be UKCA marked.

 What the parts are decorated / dressed / painted and sealed with is just as important as the shape itself and the maker of the finished toy needs to demonstrate that all these elements, and the product packaging, complies with toy safety legislation.